carlosedp/riscv-bringup/unleashed/Readme.md

 ### Kernel 5.6

 Kernel 5.6 and up already supports RISC-V on Unleashed.
-Module loading patch is already merged.
+Module loading patch from 5.5 is already upstream.

 ```sh
 pushd linux